Keavon/Bezier-rs/README.md

-# Bezier-rs: Bezier Math Library
+# Bezier-rs

+A wide assortment of useful math functions for Bezier segments and shapes.